Topological Superconducting States and Quasiparticle Transport on Kagome Lattice: ANALYSIS AND RESULTS WITHOUT SOC

 The Fermi surface of the model at parameters $ (\xi,\Delta,\mu)=(0.3,0.03,0.1) $ is shown in Fig.\ref{fig.Ferimi_0_0.3_0.1}, mainly distributed around the $ \Gamma $ and $ M $ points.
-The Berry curvature for the three different pairing symmetry superconducting states is shown in Fig.\ref{fig.Berry_S_30_3_10}-\ref{fig.Berry_Dm_30_3_10}, whose integral equals the Chern numbers of the systems representing the topology of the whole system.
-The distribution of Berry curvature of the three different pairing symmetry states matches that of the Fermi surface because the superconducting terms gap the Fermi surface, making the system fully gapped and topologically non-trivial, while having topological superconducting term.
-Focusing on the differences between the three pairing states, we can see that the main difference is the Berry curvature on the ring-like regions around the $ \Gamma $ point.
-Berry curvature on the ring-like region of s-wave and d+id-wave pairings are both positive, but that of s-wave is significantly smaller than that of d+id-wave, while Berry curvature on the ring-like region of d-id-wave pairing is negative.
-The results make sense because complex d-wave superconducting states contribute a ring-like region of Berry curvature around the $ \Gamma $ point in the hexagonal lattice \cite{Wang2021Berry}.
+The Berry curvatures for the three different pairing symmetry superconducting states are shown in Fig.\ref{fig.Berry_S_30_3_10}-\ref{fig.Berry_Dm_30_3_10}, the systems representing the topology of the whole system.
+The distribution of Berry curvatures of the three different pairing symmetry states matches that of the Fermi surface because the superconducting terms gap the Fermi surface, making the system fully gapped and topologically nontrivial, while having topological superconducting term.
+Focusing on the differences among the three pairing states, we can see that the main difference is the Berry curvature on the ringlike regions around the $ \Gamma $ point.
+Berry curvature on the ringlike region of $ s $-wave and $ d $+i$ d $-wave pairings are both positive, but that of $ s $-wave is significantly smaller than that of $ d $+i$ d $-wave, while Berry curvature on the ringlike region of $ d $-i$ d $-wave pairing is negative.
+The results make sense because complex $ d $-wave superconducting states contribute a ringlike region of Berry curvature around the $\Gamma$ point in the hexagonal lattice \cite{Wang2021Berry}.